 Blog

-Basics of Texas Franchise Tax: A Guide for Business Owners
+Texas Franchise Tax: A Guide for Business Owners

-What is Texas Franchise Tax?
+What is the Texas Franchise Tax?

-• Total revenue times 70%
+• Total revenue multiplied by 70%

 • Total revenue minus the cost of goods sold (COGS)